zhaoqthu/Hamiltonian-simulation-with-random-inputs/README.md

 Mathematica code

-   : comparing bounds with and without the Cauchy inequality.
+CvNCdata.nb : comparing bounds with and without the Cauchy inequality.
 See Sec V in the Supplemental MaterialCancel changes